As Communities of Color Grow, Racial Gerrymandering Takes Center Stage

 “We’re starting to see the beginning of what’s going to probably be a very heavily litigated cycle, unfortunately, despite the efforts of all the people on the ground trying to ensure that there are fair maps,” says Sophia Lakin of the ACLU Voting Rights Project.

 But gerrymandering and voter suppression are responses to an emerging political reality in the United States.
-Looking at the new census data showing the growth of non-White populations in the United States, the NAACP’s Aden says, “It’s hard to deny it’s soon to be a majority people of color nation.
+Looking at the new census data showing the growth of non-White populations in the United States, Aden says, “It’s hard to deny it’s soon to be a majority people of color nation.
 You can’t wipe us out.
 We are here.
 We’re not going anywhere.
 And that gives me hope.”

 |

-Note: CORRECTION: This article was updated at 2:00 p.m. on Sept.
-30, 2021, to clarify that Leah Aden works for the NAACP Legal Defense and Education Fund, not the NAACP, which is a separate organization.
-Read our corrections policy here.